 Wake up L&D. Do festivals, not movies!

-I’ve just completed a keynote at World of Learning in the UK, exploring some of the emerging technologies that are impacting today’s businesses.
+I’ve done a few keynotes recently in both UK & Australia, exploring how emerging technologies are impacting today’s businesses.
 We covered the usual topics (AI, VR, mobile, personalisation), before diving into a fairly meaty dialog about how the entire Learning and Development industry needs to to re-calibrate a bit.

 Star employees are most certainly learning – but they are working around L&D rather than being enabled by it.

 It feels like L&D is in a race for relevance.

 We explored several reasons for this.
 The most significant being a fairly fundamental disconnect between the metrics that L&D still hold themselves accountable for, and the goals of the wider business.
 Many still seem to use some form of “bums on seats” measure – which has almost zero alignment with the core business goals, and is hardly likely to be reassuring when the CEO/COO/CFO are tossing and turning in their beds, wondering how to solve current business challenges.

 A bit like these train tracks – the goals of L&D, and those of their businesses are drifting further and further apart.

 But all is not lost.
 Our session explored how this could be addressed by 2 strands of activity: